North Korea holding U.S. citizen for allegedly spying - CNN

 A U.S. State Department official declined to comment on the reports, saying that speaking publicly about specific cases of detained Americans can complicate efforts to get them released.

-If confirmed, Kim would be the first American to be detained since the North released three U.S. citizens in 2014.
+If his detention is confirmed, Kim would be the first American to be held by the North since it released three U.S. citizens in 2014.

 He said he had moved to the Chinese city of Yanji near the border with North Korea and worked in the North Korean city of Rason in a trading business, when a number of South Koreans approached him

 "They asked me to help destroy the (North's) system and spread propaganda against the government," he said.
-He was being held at a Pyongyang hotel and was in good health, CNN said.
+He is being held at a Pyongyang hotel and is in good health, CNN said.

-(Reporting by Jack Kim and James Pearson; Additional reporting by David Brunnstrom in Washington; Editing by Simon Cameron-Moore, Nick Macfie and Jefffey Benkoe)
+(Reporting by Jack Kim and James Pearson; Additional reporting by David Brunnstrom in Washington and Andrea Hopkins in Toronto; Editing by Nick Macfie, Jefffey Benkoe and Frances Kerry)